keawade/keawade.github.io/src/components/about.md

 ## Union College 2012-2016
 **Information Systems Server Technician**

-* Installed and configured a Hyper-V Cluster with SAN storage
+* Improved our server systems efficiency and maintainability by implementing a Hyper-V virtualization server cluster and migrating our existing server infrastructure to the cluster.
-* Set up over a dozen servers from scratch using both Windows and Linux environments running services such as LDAP, DHCP, DNS, NTP, Apache, Node, and Django.
+* Provisioned and maintained over a dozen servers in a mixed Windows and Linux environment.
-* Managed migrations from Hyper-V 2008 to 2012 R2 and Vmware to Hyper-V 2012 R2
-* Create automated scripts for Powershell, Bash, and batch
+* Improved personal efficiency by automating tasks with PowerShell, Bash, and batch scripts.
-* Worked on development for an in-house documentation web application running on Node.js
-* Implemented and managed osTicket for use by the college Information Systems deparment

 **Information Systems Desktop Technician**